 Some of our relatives and guests can’t sit on the floor, can we modify seating arrangements?

-Yes, the altar is always set higher then the congregational seating to accommodate chair seating when needed.
+Yes, the altar/mandap and Guru Granth Sahib ji stage is always set higher than the congregational seating to accommodate chair seating when needed.

 Will my family and friends be happy and satisfied with the service?
 Do you have Reviews I can read from previous clients?
 Do you have any testimonials I can watch?

 Please read reviews on Facebook and Google or watch testimonials videos below: